Skip to content

 Stuttgart

 Many tourists visit the Porsche Museum to enjoy watching cars and learning about everything related to the Porsche industry.
-It displays about 80 vehicles, and the area of the museum is estimated at 5,600 m2.
+The museum displays about 80 vehicles and is estimated to cover an area of 5,600 m2.

-The museum offers guided tours, where reservations can be made for groups of 25 people.
-The guide takes visitors on an hour-long tour through the exhibition, giving you exclusive insights into the history of Porsche in German or English.
+The museum offers guided tours, and reservations can be made for groups of 25 people.
+The guide takes visitors on an hour-long tour through the exhibition, giving them exclusive insights into Porsche’s history in German or English.

-Visitors can enjoy a 60-minute tour, where the concept of the building is explained by architect Maisel DeLogin, who designed both the interior and exterior architecture.
+Visitors can enjoy a 60-minute tour, during which architect Maisel DeLogin, who designed both the interior and exterior architecture, explains the building’s concept.

 Wilhelma